Contact AAFP CME Credit System and Compliance

-The following information applies to CME Providers who have submitted an application for AAFP CME credit and/or received approval for AAFP CME credit.
+The following information applies to CME providers who have submitted an application for AAFP credit and/or received approval for AAFP credit.

 Term of approval is for one year from the date of the activity.
 It is important for an activity to be certified before the date of the activity to ensure AAFP members can report the appropriate AAFP CME credit.

 In the instance of an activity with the same content repeated multiple times or series activities, approval is good for all activities held within one year from the date of the first offering.

 CME providers are required to add new dates/sites of the activity to the AAFP application, when the specific information is not available at the time of application.
 If the activity is continued for more than 12 months, a new application, review fee, and supporting information must be submitted for AAFP credit approval.

 Approval of AAFP credit does not imply authorization to use the AAFP logo or name in any association with the activity, including activity materials, other than the authorized credit statement.

 An AAFP CME credit award does not indicate or imply endorsement, partnership, cooperation, or joint sponsorship by the AAFP.